DnDdonderdag/character_sheet_v2/README.txt

  - Page (DONE)

  Other features:
- - Tooltip lookup on hover voor spells etc.
+ - Tooltip lookup on hover voor spells etc. (TO BE FIXED)
  - Image uploadable, maybe store on server?
  - Include syncclass in tooltip (DONE)
  - Lookup (DONE)